Stress Management Counseling in Naples, Estero & Fort Myers

 Our Treatment Approach

 At Florida Coast Counseling, we treat stress not as a character flaw but as a signal that something in your life needs attention.
 Our therapists work with you to understand the specific sources and patterns of your stress, and then help you develop a personalized toolkit of strategies that fit your lifestyle, personality, and circumstances.
 There is no one-size-fits-all solution, which is why we take the time to truly understand your situation.
+Our approach is grounded in the transactional model of stress and coping developed by Lazarus and Folkman (1984), which recognizes that stress results from the interaction between a person and their environment, and that building effective coping strategies is key to resilience.

 We also address the practical side of stress management: boundary setting, time management, communication skills, and lifestyle adjustments that support your nervous system.
 Our therapists understand that stress rarely exists in isolation, so when it co-occurs with anxiety, depression, grief, or relationship challenges, your treatment plan addresses the full picture.
 The goal is not to eliminate all stress from your life but to help you develop the resilience and tools to handle it with confidence.